vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_tenancy.md

 # Tenancy support in AKO

-This feature allows AKO to map each kubernetes / OpenShift cluster uniquely to a tenant in Avi. `ControllerSettings.tenantsPerCluster` needs to be set to `true` to enable this feature.
+This feature allows AKO to map each kubernetes / OpenShift cluster uniquely to a tenant in Avi.

+## Tenant Context

+AVI non admin tenants primarily operate in 2 modes, **provider context** and **tenant context**.

+### Provider Context

+Service Engine Groups are shared with `admin` tenant.
+All the other objects like Virtual Services and Pools are created within the tenant.
+Requires `config_settings.se_in_provider_context` flag to be set to `True` when creating tenant.

+### Tenant Context

+Service Engines are isolated from `admin` tenant.
+A new `Default-Group` is created within the tenant.
+All the objects including Service Engines are created in tenant context.
+Requires `config_settings.se_in_provider_context` flag to be set to `False` when creating tenant.

 ## Steps to enable Tenancy in AKO